danielneil/Shark/README.md

 ### Financials

-An understanding of financial markets, algorithmic trading, or any kind of analytical specialisations are **strongly** desired.
+An understanding of financial markets, algorithmic trading, or any kind of financial analytical specialisations.

 # Warning